Dhanteras Puja Vidhi and Rituals

 and vermilion powder all over the houses and temples.

-.
-On this favourable day, a Chaumukhi Diya- a square Diya with four mouths
+- On this favorable day, a Chaumukhi Diya- a square Diya with four mouths

 is being lit up at the main entrance door of the house in the evening.